guildenstern70/SmartQuark/README.md

 # SmartQuark project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode